Types of asset finance

 Secured business loans require you to provide a business asset that you already own as collateral security for the lender in return for providing you with the funds you need.
 Secured loans can be a good option if you don’t qualify for an unsecured loan due to your credit history.

-However, it’s important to understand that if you default on your secured business loan repayments, the lender can seize and sell your asset to recover any outstanding debt.
+However, it’s important to understand that if you default on your secured business loan repayments, asset finance providers can seize and sell your asset to recover any outstanding debt.

 Secured business loan interest and associated fees and charges are tax-deductible against your business income, provided the asset is used in your business.